This post covers the former topic of product portfolio innovation. If you’re interested, grab your copy of the whitepaper at the end of this article.

 Financial services is under disruption

-Financial institutions have all the reasons to be nervous.
-The industry is undergoing tremendous change: new technologies and changing customer expectations, coupled with increasing regulatory burdens and compliance make it ever more difficult to compete on healthy margins.
+The financial services industry is undergoing tremendous change: new technologies and changing customer expectations, coupled with increasing regulatory burdens and compliance make it ever more difficult to compete on healthy margins.
 Much has been written about the technological shifts in banking, however most of the discussions miss the point: banks need to stop pondering about digital and begin leveraging their assets and know-how in different ways, enabled, not defined, by digital.

 Focus on the revenue-generating digitalisation initiatives